s41r4j/tictactoe/README.md

-# Tic-Tac-Toe
+# :x: Tic-Tac-Toe :o:

-Tic-Tac-Toe is a simple and fun game for two players.
-The goal of the game is to make a horizontal, vertical, or diagonal line of three marks of your own symbol (X or O) on a 3x3 grid.
-The game ends when one player wins or the grid is full and there is no winner.
+Tic-Tac-Toe is a simple and fun game application that can be played (offline / online) two players, build in python3.
+- The goal of the game is to make a horizontal, vertical, or diagonal line of three marks of your own symbol (X or O) on a 3x3 grid.
+- The game ends when one player wins or the grid is full and there is no winner.

 <br>

-## App Features
+## :newspaper: App Features :newspaper:

 - Three modes: AI vs Player, Player vs Player, and Online Multiplayer
-- Customizable themes and colors
+- Customizable themes (2+) and colors (3+)
 - Ester Egg (if you can find it!)

 <br>

-## App Preview
+## :open_file_folder: App Preview :open_file_folder:

 https://user-images.githubusercontent.com/65067289/225123462-1c70d40a-507a-4598-9e9e-5a90340b3d4f.mp4

 <br>

-## Download
+## :arrow_double_down: Download :arrow_double_down:
 If you want to play Tic-Tac-Toe on your Windows device, you can download the `tictactoe_v1.exe` file from [here](https://github.com/s41r4j/tictactoe/releases/download/v1.0/tictactoe_v1.exe).
 This is a standalone executable file that does not require Python to run.
 Just double-click on it and enjoy the game!

 If you want to play Tic-Tac-Toe on any device that can run Python, you can download the `tictactoe_v1.py` file from [here](https://github.com/s41r4j/tictactoe/releases/download/v1.0/tictactoe_v1.py).
 This is the code for the game that you can run with `python tictactoe_v1.py`; (for `requirements.txt` check [`dev_note.md`](https://github.com/s41r4j/tictactoe/blob/main/dev_note.md) file).